arizonasingh/ScreenshotSnapper/README.md

 Example screenshots included!

-## Prerequisites:
+## Key points to keep in mind:
-1. Latest version of Google Chrome should be installed
+1. All webpages should be responsive
-2. All webpages should be responsive.
+2. Maximum supported image dimension is 65500 pixels

 ## Additional Details:
 If you encounter sticky nav bars on the webpage, you must enter javascript into the webpage to handle those (this can be done via the program).
 Since those are different for each webpage, I have included a couple examples in the code to show how it should be done and where it should be done.
 The same goes for any page interactions needed on the page before screen capture such as clicking a button.